 I found my form of communication a long time ago and it’s art.
-I never claim to be a writer but I certainly am a reader.
+Although I never claimed to be a writer, I’m certainly am a reader.
 I

 This is the second list of recommended books on artmaking so if you want to add even more to your reading list be sure to check that post out and let me know in the comments if you have any recommendations!